-- yellow skin or the whites of your eyes turn yellow - this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

-- severe stomach pain – this can be a sign of an inflamed pancreas
+- you get severe stomach pain – this can be a sign of an inflamed pancreas

-- pale skin, feeling tired, faint or dizzy, purple spots, any sign of bleeding, sore throat and fever - these can be signs of blood or bone marrow disorder
+- your skin becomes more pale than usual, you feel tired, faint or dizzy, get purple spots (that come from superficial bleeding into the skin), show any sign of bleeding, or have a sore throat and high temperature – these can be signs of a blood or bone marrow disorder

-- weakness, an irregular heartbeat, pins and needles and muscle cramps – these can be signs of changes in the sodium and potassium levels in your blood
+- you feel weak, have an irregular heartbeat, pins and needles and muscle cramps – these can be signs of changes in the potassium levels in your blood

 Serious allergic reaction

-In rare cases, losartan may cause a serious allergic reaction (anaphylaxis).
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to losartan.

 These are not all the side effects of losartan.
-For a full list, see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

 Losartan and breastfeeding

-Some medicines interfere with the way losartan works.
+Some medicines can affect the way losartan works.